edge-ai/EDGEMATRIX-Stream-Toolkit-Tutorial/tutorials.rst

 Place your trained SSD model binary and related files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now that you have a working example of your SSDK model binary and related files, let's package them as an EAP file.
+Now that you have a working example of your Toolkit model binary and related files, let's package them as an EAP file.

 Copy the simple Detector project folder in applications folder,